LauraGomezjurado/awesome-muon-optimizer/README.md

 **Critical insights**:
 - **Key takeaway for rotation experiment**: They isolate why sign methods can be good *when the Hessian is diagonally concentrated and highly anisotropic*—a fundamentally **coordinate-dependent** condition, which motivates the rotational-invariance pitch for spectral geometry.
-- **Limitation to flag**: Their "good regime" relies on **axis alignment** (via ℓ_∞-smoothness / diagonal structure).
+- **Limitation to flag**: Their "good regime" relies on **axis alignment** (via $\ell_\infty$-smoothness / diagonal structure).
 This is the right foil for the "spectral geometry is rotation invariant" claim, but it also means one should be careful not to claim that *any* non-Euclidean geometry is automatically "better"—it depends on *matching the right invariances*.

 </details>